GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 ###moveTooltip()
 Moves `this.TTbkg` and `this.text` around to follow the mouse; intended as the callback to the `mousemove` event listener of the Kinetic objects in `this.cells`.

+###populate()
+Intended as the callback to receiving data, `populate()` takes care of refreshing the displays, controls and tooltips with the latest information.

 ###refreshColorScale()
 Refreshes the contents and positions of the Kinetic objects in `this.tickLabels[view][tick]` and `this.scaleTitle[view]` as a function of whatever is registered in `this.scaleType`, `.min` and `.max` under the `this.currentView` key.
 Intended as part of the `onchange` callback after modifying scale parameters in the plot control form, and for updating after changing the view.